hanabi/hanabi.github.io/Reference.md

 * However, when a card ON CHOP is clued and the next player misplays that card, it cannot be the *Misplay Chop Move* - it must be something else.
 * Normally, when trash is clued on chop, it is a *Trash Push*.
 So they should go on to blind-play the card that was touching the trash on their next turn.

+### Inverted Priority Finesse

+* *Priority Finesses* are considered "free", since they do not cost a clue to perform.
+Thus, it is extremely rare that a player would decline to perform one if it was possible to do so.
+* If a player declines to perform a *Priority Finesse*, and there is nothing else special going on, then they must be trying to communicate something extra.
+* They are instead calling for a *Priority Finesse* on the card that had *Priority*.
+This is called an *Inverted Priority Finesse* because it gets a blind-play from playing a card with *Priority* (as opposed to getting a blind-play from playing a card without *Priority*).
+* After a *Inverted Priority Finesse* occurs, the presence of a normal *Priority Finesse* is now known to everyone on the team.
+Thus, the normal *Priority Finesse* is preserved and should be played into on the next go-around of the table.
+* For example, in a 3-player game:
+  * Alice has a choice between playing a red 1 and a blue 2.
+Both cards are fully known, and no-one else has any clued cards, so the red 1 has *Priority*.
+  * Bob sees that if Alice plays the blue 2, she can perform a *Priority Finesse* on Cathy's slot 1 card, the blue 3.
+  * However, Alice does not play the blue 2, and plays the red 1 instead.
+  * Bob knows that there was no reason for Alice to decline the *Priority Finesse*, so this must be an *Inverted Priority Finesse*.
+Bob blind-plays his slot 1 card, and it is the red 2.
+  * Cathy knows that the red 1 had *Priority*, so playing it should not have caused Bob to blind-play anything.
+Thus, Cathy knows that this must be an *Inverted Priority Finesse*, and she knows that she has a blue 3 on her slot 1.
+Cathy discards.
+  * Alice plays blue 2.
+  * Bob discards.
+  * Cathy blind-plays blue 3.

 <br />

 ## Convention Attribution